vashokkumar812/onetable/README.md

 ### Deployment

 - The app has been configured to be deployed on Heroku
-- Automatic deployments are not configured on Heroku at this time
+- Automatic deployments are **not** configured on Heroku at this time through a webhook for the master branch
 - There is a setup for dev and production, using an environment variable 'environment' on Heroku to designate 'production' settings should be used.
-There may be a better approach for switching between development and production settings (just an initial approach I tried)
+There may be a better approach for switching between development and production settings (this is just an initial approach working for now)